3 firefighters hurt as fire burns century-old buildings in Salt Lake City's nightlife hub

 “I’m stressed, but mostly in shock right now,” Andersen said.
 “It was like home, a family.
 We were always there for each other, and now our home has burned to the ground.”

-Mayor Erin Mendenhall described the fire as “a tragic loss” for the city, calling the buildings that burned “iconic businesses in our downtown core” that she hopes will return to the block.
+Mayor Erin Mendenhall described the fire as “a tragic loss” for the city, calling the establisments that burned “iconic businesses in our downtown core” that she hopes will return to the block.

 “Los Tapatios, London Belle, White Horse and Whiskey Street are at the heart of what Salt Lake City’s downtown vibe is,” Mendenhall said.
 “And I think there’s a lot of tears being shared among Salt Lakers that see the devastating damage here.”